Evefg4/sandbox/README.md

 # Intel® Rack Scale Design Reference Software

-Intel® Rack Scale Design (Intel® RSD) reference software is a logical architecture that disaggregates compute, storage, and network resources, and introduces the ability to more efficiently pool and utilize these resources.
-Intel® Rack Scale Design software APIs simplify resource management and provide the ability to dynamically compose resources based on workload-specific demands.
+Intel® Rack Scale Design (Intel® RSD) reference software is a logical architecture that disaggregates compute, storage, and network resources while introducing the ability to more efficiently pool and utilize these resources.
+Intel® RSD software APIs simplify resource management and provide the ability to dynamically compose resources based on workload-specific demands.

-Learn more at the [official Intel® RSD site](http://intel.com/intelRSD).

 ## Getting Started

-This repository is a good starting point for developers who are ready to start working with Intel® RSD software.
-For more details on Intel® RSD, please visit  the [official Intel® RSD site](http://intel.com/intelRSD).
-It is recommended that you read this entire documentation before starting work with your own Rack Scale Design solution. **Keep in mind this code is reference software only.** It is expected that developers will take this reference software and make it their own.
+This repository is a good starting point for developers who are interested in working with Intel RSD reference software.
+Before you begin work on your own design solution, we recommend reading the available documentation at the official [Intel RSD site](http://intel.com/intelRSD).

+**Note**:

+This code is reference software only and we expect  developers to make it their own.

 ## Documents

-All documents referred to in this ReadMe document can be also found at the [official Intel® Rack Scale Design Site](http://intel.com/intelRSD).
+Any documents referred to in this ReadMe document can be found at the official [Intel RSD site](http://intel.com/intelRSD).

-## Questions and issues
+## Support
-For questions, concerns, or defects found in the in the current Intel® RSD reference software, please create a new issue in this repository.
-If your questions are about a previous release, include the Intel® RSD version in your topic.
+For questions, concerns, or defects found in the in the current Intel RSD reference software, please create a new issue in this repository.
+If your questions are about a previous release, include the software version in your topic.

+**Note**:

-**Note**: When creating a new issue, including additional information such as log files, REST API dumps or other operating system information can expedite response time.
+When creating a new issue, try to include additional information such as log files, REST API dumps or other operating system information to expedite response time.

 ## News

-### New version of Rack Scale Solution Reference Software (2.3) has been released!
+### [April 2018] Version 2.3 of the Intel RSD reference software has been released!

-The new version of Rack Scale Solution Reference Software (v2.3) has been released!
-Here is the list of the most important changes:
+Below is a list of the most important changes to the new software version:

-1. NVMe over Fabrics (NVMe-oF) – Enables composition of nodes connected to NVM Express (NVMe)\* drives via RDMA over Converged Ethernet protocol through the Leaf Switches (TORs).
+1.	**NVMe\* over Fabrics (NVMe-oF)**

+    Enables composition of nodes connected to NVM Express (NVMe)\* drives via Remote Direct Memory Access (RDMA) over Converged Ethernet protocol through the Top of Rack switches (TORs) or leaf switches.

-2. Quality of Service (QoS) – Supports setting some QoS parameters to configure for the Leaf Switches.
+2.	**Quality of Service (QoS)**

+    Supports setting some QoS parameters to configure the leaf switches.
 It is required to allocate the capability of a network for selected network traffic over Ethernet.
 NVMe-oF is one of the traffic types that requires an appropriate level of network resources to be allocated.

+3.	**Standards-Based Storage Management**

-3. Standards-Based Storage Management – The Storage Services REST API is aligned to the Storage Networking Industry Association (SNIA) Swordfish\* specification.
+    The Intel RSD Storage Services REST API is aligned to the Storage Networking Industry Association (SNIA) Swordfish\* specification.

-## _Disclaimer_
+## Disclaimer

-This code is **reference software only and is not feature complete**.
+This code is reference software only and is not feature complete.

 Intel makes no claims for the quality or completeness of this code.

-*Other names and brands may be claimed as the property of others.
+\*Other names and brands may be claimed as the property of others.